 One of the most influential coffee growers and exporters in the world, Guatemala is a gold-mine for coffee farmers.
-It’s warm, wet, high elevation climate is ideal for creating some of the most delicious coffee beans on the market today.
+Its warm, wet, high elevation climate is ideal for creating some of the best coffee beans you can buy.

 In The Beginning…

 Coffee was introduced to the Guatemalan landscape in the mid-1700s by Jesuit missionaries.
 The plants were originally used for ornamentation until they began being utilized in the mid-late 1800s.
 Farmers began utilizing their coffee harvesting after the collapse of Guatemala’s natural color-dyeing industry, which occurred after the increasing usage of synthetic dyes.

 This utilization occurred as a result of the government’s searching to create a new economy to support the country.
 With the support and assistance of the establishment of coffee plantations, the industry began to take off.
 From the late 1800s to 2011, Guatemala was ranked as one of the world’s top 5 coffee producers and exporters in the world.

 Nowadays, Guatemala has an estimated 130,000 farmers planting, harvesting, and exporting coffee beans throughout the country.

 Guatemalan coffee is generally known for being strong, moderate in acidity, full-bodied, and filled with delicious flavor.
 The secret behind this great flavor isn’t necessarily about the plants themselves, but more so the environment where they’re grown.

 The higher the elevation that coffee is grown, the more robust and flavorful it is.
 Higher altitudes possess more necessities that coffee plants need to not only grow but thrive.
 Around 5,000 feet, there’s more access to sunshine, stable temperatures, and moderate rainfall.
 For Guatemala, several regions fit this description perfectly.